Contents

 Normally they’re sold in sets of two, with two included Ethernet cables.
 You can buy more though to connect multiple devices to your router.

-How To Improve Your Internet Speed
+How To Improve Your Broadband Speed

 No luck with any of the methods we’ve discussed so far?
-Or are you using mostly wired connections in your house?

 If you’re still buffering all the time, read on to find some non WiFi-specific fixes.